coffiat/terraform-beginner-bootcamp-2023/journal/week1.md

 ### Fix Manual Configuration

-Let assume that a new developper mistankly goes and delete or modifiy cloud resource manually through clickOps.
+Let's assume that a new developer mistakenly goes and delete or modifies cloud resource manually through clickOps.

-Running Terraform plan helps with attempt to put our infrastructure back into the expected state, fixing configuration drift
+Running the Terraform plan helps with the attempt to put our infrastructure back into the expected state, fixing configuration drift